Text Formats

 For more information see W3C's HTML Specifications or use your favorite search engine to find other sites that explain HTML.

-Anchors are used to make links to other pages.<a href="https://yinshun-edu.org.tw">印順文教基金會推廣教育中心</a>印順文教基金會推廣教育中心
+Tag Description You Type You Get Anchors are used to make links to other pages. <a href="https://yinshun-edu.org.tw">印順文教基金會推廣教育中心</a>

-Unordered list - use the <li> to begin each list item<ul> <li>First item</li> <li>Second item</li> </ul>
+Cited Unordered list - use the <li> to begin each list item <ul> <li>First item</li> <li>Second item</li> </ul>

-• First item
+- First item

-• Second item
+- Second item

-Ordered list - use the <li> to begin each list item<ol> <li>First item</li> <li>Second item</li> </ol>
+Ordered list - use the <li> to begin each list item <ol> <li>First item</li> <li>Second item</li> </ol>

-1. First item
+- First item

-2. Second item
+- Second item

-Definition lists are similar to other HTML lists. <dl> begins the definition list, <dt> begins the definition term and <dd> begins the definition description.<dl> <dt>First term</dt> <dd>First definition</dd> <dt>Second term</dt> <dd>Second definition</dd> </dl>
+No help provided for tag li.
+Definition lists are similar to other HTML lists. <dl> begins the definition list, <dt> begins the definition term and <dd> begins the definition description. <dl> <dt>First term</dt> <dd>First definition</dd> <dt>Second term</dt> <dd>Second definition</dd> </dl>

-First term
+- First term

-First definition
+- First definition

-Second term
+- Second term

-Second definition
+- Second definition

 No help provided for tag dt.
+No help provided for tag dd.
+Heading <h2>Subtitle</h2>

 Subtitle